Yellow Book Continuing Professional Education

 as outlined by the Government Accountability Office

-These requirements are effective June 30, 2005, as outlined in the GAO’s Guidance on GAGAS Requirements for Continuing Professional Education.
+These requirements are outlined in the GAO’s Guidance on GAGAS Requirements for Continuing Professional Education.

 Please note: Auditors must use professional judgment when determining and documenting if a seminar qualifies for Yellow Book in accordance with the Government Accountability Office, Government Auditing Standards, December 2011 Revision and Guidance on GAGAS Requirements for Continuing Professional Education.